 Clinical Trials Experience

-Clinical Trials Experience with Other Methylphenidate Products in Pediatric Patients and Adults with ADHD
+Clinical Trials Experience with Other Methylphenidate Products in Children, Adolescents, and Adults with ADHD

 Commonly reported (≥2% of the methylphenidate group and at least twice the rate of the placebo group) adverse reactions from placebo-controlled trials of methylphenidate products include: appetite decreased, weight decreased, nausea, abdominal pain, dyspepsia, dry mouth, vomiting, insomnia, anxiety, nervousness, restlessness, affect lability, agitation, irritability, dizziness, vertigo, tremor, blurred vision, blood pressure increased, heart rate increased, tachycardia, palpitations, hyperhidrosis, and pyrexia.

-Clinical Trials Experience with Quillichew ER in Pediatric Patients with ADHD
+Clinical Trials Experience with Quillichew ER in Children with ADHD